Side Effect Tips

-- Avoid fatty, fried, spicy, or highly sweet foods
+- Avoiding fatty, fried, spicy, or highly sweet foods

-- Eat bland foods and drink clear liquids
+- Eating bland foods at room temperature and drinking clear liquids

 If you vomit, start with small amounts of water, broth, or other clear liquids when you are ready to eat again.
 If that stays down, then try soft foods.
 Some examples include gelatin, plain cornstarch pudding, yogurt, strained soup, or strained cooked cereal.
 Slowly work up to eating solid food.
 Make sure that you do not eat any food that you are allergic to.

-Also called dysphonia (dis-phone-ee-uh), this is when you have a weak, rough, or harsh voice.
+Also called dysphonia (dis-FONE-ee-uh), this is when you have a weak, rough, or harsh voice.

 If you have trouble speaking, your healthcare provider’s recommendations may include:

-- Drink plenty of water and avoid irritants (eg, dust, smoke, alcohol, industrial chemicals)
+- Drinking plenty of water and avoiding irritants (eg, dust, smoke, alcohol, industrial chemicals)

-Skin conditions, such as rash, redness, or itching or peeling of the skin are other side effects you may have.
-You may notice dryness, thickening, calluses, or cracking of the skin on the palms of your hands and soles of your feet.
+Skin conditions, such as rash, redness, itching, or peeling of the skin are other side effects that may occur.
+You may notice dryness, thickening, calluses, blisters, or cracking of the skin on the palms of your hands and soles of your feet.
 This is called hand-foot syndrome.
-Some patients may have blisters or a rash.
-Tell your doctor or nurse if you start to develop skin problems.
+Tell your healthcare provider if you start to develop skin problems.
 He or she may give you specific treatments, which may include lotions, moisturizers, or pain medicines.

-- Clean hands and feet with lukewarm water and gently pat dry
+- Cleaning hands and feet with lukewarm water and gently patting dry

-- Avoid tight-fitting shoes and jewelry or rubbing pressure on the hands and feet
+- Avoiding tight-fitting shoes and jewelry that rub or chafe the hands and feet

 Some patients taking INLYTA experience constipation.
 This has the potential to become a serious side effect.
 Left untreated, constipation can cause a blockage in your intestines, leading to dehydration and even internal damage.

-If you experience constipation, speak to your doctor.
+If you experience constipation, speak to your healthcare provider.
 He or she may recommend any of the following: